stuffnting/gutenberg-block-examples/src/dynamic-serverside-render/README.md

 ## Description

 This example adds a dynamic block that lists the three most recent posts.
 The block is rendered, both on the front- and back-ends, by the serverside callback function in the PHP file.
+This is essentially the same as `dynamic-simple`, however, PHP is used to render both in the editor, and on the front-end.

 ## In this code